yafira/electrocute/README.md

 - **soft potentiometer** (bottom left, homepage) · slides the page through paper → blush → butter → matcha → wisteria → evening
 - **soft circuit** (under the nav) · a sewable coin cell, switch, and LED joined by conductive thread. close the switch and the running stitches become the current: the dashes flow around the loop and the LED glows. the site remembers if you left the light on
 - **stitch borders** · `<StitchBox>` is a reusable wrapper that sews a dashed border around anything when it scrolls into view
+- **self-hosted sketch gallery** (`/computer-art`) · each generative piece lives as its own tiny static bundle under `public/sketches/`, not embedded from the p5 editor, so there's no editor chrome and the canvas always scales to fit

 ### shared state